ahsanazim/note_taking_app_react/README.md

 ## Short general overview:

 This post-it note app was built using React, with an emphasis on the use of separate components for separate parts of app functionality.

 Ultimately, the following component structure seemed best for our site's uses:

 ```
 App
 |
+|--> PopUp
+|
 |--> NoteCreateBar
 |
 `--> NoteContainer ---> Note
-					|->  ...
+					|----------->  ...
-					|->  ...
+					|----------->  ...
-					|->  ...
+					|----------->  ...
 ```
 ***App*** - general state of the program, contains all other components

+***PopUp*** - the signup/signin page

 ***NoteCreateBar*** - the textarea and button responsible for choosing title of a new note